cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-S1 PDGS-EN.md

-CS Group responsabilities are as follow:
+CS Group responsabilities are as follows:
 * Design, Development, Integration, Maintenance,
 * Open source promoter.

-The features are as follow:
+The features are as follows:
 * Migrating the IT architecture,
 * Storage & processing chains,
 * Ensuring Data & Services security,